Jason English Enters World 24 Hour Italy

 The WEMBO World Champion title will only be awarded to the winners of the Elite Category (Male and Female) even if a rider from another age or single-speed category comes in ahead of them.
 The Elite categories are open to all riders aged 18 and above.

 Progress results will be published at regular intervals throughout the race.
+The method will be advised by the race organiser leading up to the race and in the rider brief.

 Protests

 A protest must be submitted as soon as possible after the alleged offence.
 The final time for submission of protests is 15 minutes after the provisional results are posted after the race finishes.
-Protest must be accompanied by a $50 / 40 Euro / 30GBP protest fee, which will be refunded if the protest is upheld.
+Protest must be accompanied by a $A50 / 40 Euro / 30GBP protest fee, which will be refunded if the protest is upheld.

 Protests can only be submitted by riders, registered rider helpers or event staff.

 Protest forms will be available during the race from the Race Director.
+Any penalty recommended by Event Officials can only be applied once approved by the Senior WEMBO Member on-site.

 Podium Presentations